Peace. Love. Joy. Bodywork that supports peace and personal growth.

-And I want you to know how I screen new clients, so you’re confident that I’m not taking risks with your health (and mine) just to make more money.
+I want you to know how I screen new clients, so you’re confident that I’m not taking risks with your health (and mine) just to make more money.
 Because of the increased risk that comes with unknowns, I’ve decided not to accept new clients while the Harris County COVID-19 Threat Level is Red or Orange.

 I’ve taken time before and through the shutdown and physical distancing to educate myself from reliable sources.
 That’s why I closed my practice on March 11, six days before my professional association recommended that massage therapists shutter their doors immediately.
 (Understand they were not in this area and were trying to assess the whole country.)
 And that’s why I stand behind the changes described here with my full heart and mind.